SamridhiShreyaa/Mini-RAFT/docs/teammate_3.md

 *   **Server Sync Log API**: `replica/consensus/server.py` (Line 168) `sync_log()`

 ## Contribution to RAFT
-Without Teammate 3's layer, a disconnected node returning to the cluster would corrupt the shared consensus.
+Without this layer, a disconnected node returning to the cluster would corrupt the shared consensus.
 By rigorously implementing `SyncLogRequest`, `ConsistencyChecker`, and `ReconciliationEngine`, the system behaves as a self-healing datastore where disconnected nodes reliably catch up to the committed threshold without impacting zero-downtime promises.